 High West Double Rye! – $26

 High West’s Double Rye! may not be something that they themselves have distilled, but you’ll realize that means little when you taste Double Rye!
-A blend of two-year-old and sixteen-year-old rye whiskies, Double Rye! is a sweet and spicy whiskey that somehow manages to have both the liveliness of youth and the complexity of age going for it.
+A blend of two-year-old and sixteen-year-old rye whiskeys, Double Rye! is a sweet and spicy whiskey that somehow manages to have both the liveliness of youth and the complexity of age going for it.
 This a great whiskey for an old fashioned if that’s what you’re looking for.

 George Dickel Rye Whisky – $28